 - AEMO must take into account whether external administrator appointed to the generator has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER. - AEMO must also be satisfied that the market customer is likely to comply with the NER.
-This would provide confidence that the AER would be able to take action against a market customer for breach of its obligations, since there are restrictions on enforcement action against companies that are under external administration.38 - Any other matters that AEMO considers relevant to the decision.
+This will provide confidence that the AER would be able to take action against a market customer for breach of its obligations, since there are restrictions on enforcement action against companies that are under external administration.42 - Any other matters that AEMO considers relevant to the decision.

-The draft rule does not require AEMO to assess whether the market participant is likely to meet its financial obligations towards network service providers.
-This is because AEMO is unlikely to be able to assess this matter in the short time required to make a suspension decision.
-In contrast, AEMO would be able to make such an assessment
+The final rule does not require AEMO to assess whether the market participant is likely to meet its financial obligations towards network service providers.
+This is because AEMO's role as a market operator relates to financial settlements within the wholesale market.43 This is further discussed in section 4.2.

-36 The AEMC is reviewing these arrangements under the Retailer-Distributor Credit Support Requirements rule change, which is available on the AEMC's website.
+AEMC published a draft rule determination, and draft more preferable rules in relation to that rule change.

-37 Credit support amounts are designed to cover the financial exposure of market participants to AEMO in respect of accrued amounts over a period of approximately five weeks.
-See Cl.3.1.1A and 3.15.16 of the NER.

-38 External administration creates a protected environment for the relevant company.
-The Corporations Act - which governs the rights and obligations of appointed third parties for companies under external administration - provides that legal proceedings and enforcement processes cannot be commenced against the company unless the external administrator or the court agrees.
+- Credit support amounts are designed to cover the financial exposure of market participants to AEMO in respect of accrued amounts over a period of approximately five weeks.
+See Cl.3.1.1A and 3.15.16 of the NER. - External administration creates a protected environment for the relevant company.
+The Corporations Act which governs the rights and obligations of appointed third parties for companies under external administration provides that legal proceedings and enforcement processes cannot be commenced against the company unless the external administrator or the court agrees. - The arrangements between retailers and distributors in relation to payments of network charges is set out in Chapter 6B of the rules (for all participating jurisdictions other than Victoria) and the distributor's risks of non-payment are managed under the credit support arrangements and the retailer insolvency cost pass through arrangements.
+If network charges are unpaid, distributors may

-with regard to relevant liabilities (including, but not limited to trading amounts), since those are sums owed to AEMO.
+AEMO is unlikely to be able to assess a retailer's financial obligations towards a network service provider in the short time required to make a suspension decision.
+In contrast, AEMO would be able to make such an assessment with regard to relevant liabilities (including, but not limited to trading amounts), since those are sums owed to AEMO.
+Nevertheless, the rule does not preclude AEMO from having regard to a market participant's ability to meet its financial obligations towards network service providers, if it considers this matter relevant to the decision.

-The draft rule also does not require AEMO to assess the reliability implications of suspending a market customer.
+The final rule does not require AEMO to assess the reliability implications of suspending a market customer, but permits it to do so when it considers this matter to be relevant to its decision.
 This is because the impact would be indirect - via the termination of hedge contracts with generators who would then be exposed to the spot price - and, as such, be difficult to assess in the short time required to make a suspension decision.